geozeke/parser201/README.md

 ## Version History

 * 1.4.0 (2023-04-XX)
-  * Strengthened regular expression parsing to handle access log lines that contain a wider array of malicious attacks.
+  * Strengthened regular expression parsing to handle log lines that contain a wider array of malicious attacks.
   * Added support for access logs that contain both IPv4 and IPv6 addresses.